conoro/tiktok-rss-flat/README.md

 Generate usable RSS feeds from TikTok using GitHub Actions and GitHub Pages.

-**NOTE March 2024: This can work again due to improvements in the original TikTok library.
-But a small issue means it can only run on your local machine.
-You need to install everything and then edit tiktok.py to change line 203 from headless=True to headless=False.
-I'll see if I can get it running on GH Actions in the coming week**
+**NOTE March 2024: This seems to work again due to improvements in the original TikTok library.
+It requires on on-the-fly patch to that underlying TikTok library, which is hopefully only temporary**

 ## Setup for GitHub Actions
 * To get your own instance running